Project Title

 In 2018, I set out on a mission to end patient medical data fragmentation for Africa’s 1 billion citizens alongside an incredible team of doctors, lab technicians, pharmacists, engineers and designers.

 We believe patient health records should be easily trackable, safely transferable, progressive and secure.
-The mission is to build a universally accessible and portable health record system for Africa's citizens.
+The mission is to build a universally accessible and portable health record system for Africa's 1 billion plus citizens.

 For reach in under represented and unconnected citizens, we are driving scale by connecting citizens’ health data to already established national digital ID systems.